 Top Michigan Schools for a Bachelor's in Veterinary/Animal Health Technologies/Technicians

-Michigan State University is a good decision for students pursuing a bachelor's degree in veterinary/animal health technologies/technicians.
-Located in the small city of East Lansing, Michigan State is a public university with a very large student population.
+Michigan State University is a good option for individuals pursuing a bachelor's degree in veterinary/animal health technologies/technicians.
+Located in the city of East Lansing, Michigan State is a public university with a very large student population.

-Bachelor's students who receive their degree from the veterinary/animal health technologies/technicians program make an average of $41,400 for their early career.
+Bachelor's graduates who receive their degree from the veterinary/animal health technologies/technicians program make an average of $41,400 in the first couple years of working.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.